Committed-Bodies/committedbodies-website/src/routes/team/steven.md

   - title: Strength-based rehabilitation
   - title: Training for 60+ years of age
 blurb: I follow a strength-based approach to weight loss and body transformation
-actionHeading: "Join me for personal training"
+actionHeading: Join me for personal training
 order: 3
 actionInstruction: Click this button to open a booking email.
 actionLink: mailto:bookings@committedbodies.co.za?subject=Book a session with Steven
 layout: team
 ---